 anyone can hear it, anyone can have it,

-anyone can see it glow in every home,
+anyone can see the ruin of every home—

 God, how long?

 a mere whisper, a softer caress, a first kiss: so kind.

 And then it’s part of you,

 and bound to you as you are to it, forever.